top of page

 Easy Access to Sylvia Park

 We drove from Hamilton and, as usual, hit some traffic near Auckland.
-But parking at Sylvia Park is plentiful, so it wasn’t an issue.
+However, parking at Sylvia Park is abundant, so it wasn’t an issue.

-If you are looking for Japanese goods, I highly recommend checking out the new Daiso Japan at Sylvia Park, with THREEPPY and Standard Products included.
+If you are searching for Japanese goods, I highly recommend checking out the new Daiso Japan at Sylvia Park, including the delightful selections from THREEPPY and Standard Products.

 bottom of page